TippingCanoe/imager/readme.md

 ```
 In this example, the following actions would be taken - in order:

- * The images in slot 1 and 2 would be swapped
+ * The images in slot 1 and 2 are be swapped
- * The image in slot 2 would be moved to the 'thumbnail' slot
+ * The image in slot 3 is moved to the 'thumbnail' slot
- * The image in slot 3 will be deleted
+ * The image in slot 4 will be deleted
- * The image found at the URL will be downloaded and inserted into slot 3
+ * The image found at the URI will be downloaded and inserted into slot 5

-The file array `$newFiles` will be keyed by slot and could in theory contain new images for slots 1 and 3.
+The file array `$newFiles` will be keyed by slot and could in theory contain new a new image for slot 4.

-When an image is told to move to a new slot, if there is an image in the target slot, they will swap.
+When an image is told to move to a new slot, if there is one laready in the target slot, they are swapped.
 If an uploaded image attempts to go into an already-occupied slot, the image currently in the slot will have it's slot nulled out.

-It's important to note that slot keys cannot be duplicated, so it's in your best interest to submit **the simplest** batch list possible.
+It's important to note that slot keys cannot be duplicated in this schema, so it's in your best interest to submit **the simplest** batch list possible.

 ## Drivers